Home

 Champion(s): Luca Casonato, Guy Bedford

-As part of the advancement of this proposal to Stage 2 in the June 2024 TC39 meeting, the following design questions will need to be resolved for Stage 2.7:
+As part of the advancement of this proposal to Stage 2 in the June 2024 TC39 meeting, the following design questions were determined for resolution for Stage 2.7:

 1. The dynamic import behaviour of module sources across different realms (and in future, compartments), which current throws an error in the spec text when importing a source from another realm.
 This constraint could possibly be relaxed based on a clearer definition of module keying.